Category Archives: Evolution

 Most Beliefs Aren’t About What’s Real, They’re About Conforming to Tribal Mythology

-Three more core principles today, illustrated by an essay by a “former creationist” and how she found “following the science” clashed with her culture — and how this conflict is borne of ancient biology; How universities would like to teach … Continue reading
+Three more core principles today, illustrated by an essay by a “former creationist” and how she found “following the science” clashed with her culture — and how this conflict is born of ancient biology; How universities would like to teach … Continue reading

 Posted in Evolution, Psychology, Religion, Science | Comments Off on Most Beliefs Aren’t About What’s Real, They’re About Conforming to Tribal Mythology